yichigo/Minolta-Sensor/README.md

 "LamtestOpen.exe" and "LamtestClose.exe" are generated from the visual studio solution of LamtestOpen_USB, which is written in c#.

 ### Sutter Instrument Unified Lambda USB Driver
-The drive of the auto shutter be downloaded from https://www.sutter.com/SOFTWARE/software_index.html
+The driver of the auto shutter can be downloaded from https://www.sutter.com/SOFTWARE/software_index.html